dux/class-mattr/README.md

 # Method attributes

-dux-mattr gem provides simple way to set and get method attributes.
+class-mattr gem provides simple way to set and get method attributes.

 ## Installation

 to install

-`gem install dux-mattr`
+`gem install class-mattr`

 or in Gemfile

-`gem 'dux-mattr'`
+`gem 'class-mattr'`

 and to use

-`require 'dux-mattr'`
+`require 'class-mattr'`

 ## How to use